RacheleRR/Tandem-Repeat-Expansion-Analysis-Pipeline/docs/03_Configuration.md

 exclude_samples_2: ""
 plot_options: "significant" # "significant", "all", "global_only"
 ```
-- If you have samples that in hindeside need to be excluded from the analysis
-- Excluded samples can be specified as comma-separated lists
+- If you have samples that in hindeside need to be excluded from the analysis use exclude_samples_1 or 2.
+Excluded samples can be specified as comma-separated lists
 - What plots should be saved for the wilxocoxon/kruskal analysis

 ---